 NATIONAL DECENCY DAY

 National Decency Day on May 14th celebrates the basic standard of civility that every American deserves.
-DECENCY is a non-partisan grassroots movement that was launched to inspire decency in everyday life – in both conversations and action.
+DECENCY is a non-partisan grassroots movement launched to inspire decency in everyday life – in both conversations and actions.
 By raising awareness, the movement aims to encourage schools and local community groups to embrace DECENCY and integrate it into both curriculum plans and service projects.

 DECENCY is all about:

-Our children need role models.
+Decency offers an opportunity to be better role models for our children.
 If we can all be civil with one another, we are setting the right example.

-On National Decency Day, be mindful about learning to really listen while someone is talking to you.
-Appreciate where the other person is coming from and the respect will be returned.
+On National Decency Day, mindfully listen while someone is talking to you.
+Appreciate another person’s point of view, and the respect will be returned.
 Act and react with civility.

 - Order DECENCY buttons and stickers to wear and share.